Tragedy in Pahalgam: Terror Strikes Tourists | Politics

 - India

-A terror attack rocked Pahalgam in Jammu and Kashmir, resulting in the tragic loss of multiple tourists' lives and leaving at least 20 injured.
-The incident disrupted the calm of a Tuesday afternoon as people enjoyed leisurely moments in the scenic meadow near Pahalgam town.
+In a shocking incident, a terror attack in Pahalgam, Jammu and Kashmir, claimed the lives of multiple tourists and left at least 20 others injured.
+The attack shattered the calm atmosphere of the popular tourist spot on a regular Tuesday afternoon.

-Vice President Jagdeep Dhankhar expressed profound anguish over the senseless violence, labeling it as reprehensible and deserving of strong condemnation.
-He conveyed his heartfelt thoughts and prayers to the affected families during this time of sorrow.
+Indian leaders, including Vice President Jagdeep Dhankhar and Lok Sabha Speaker Om Birla, condemned the attack.
+Vice President Dhankhar expressed deep anguish over the incident, calling such acts of violence reprehensible and worthy of the strongest condemnation.
+Speaker Birla labeled it cowardly and extended his condolences to the families of the victims.

-Echoing similar sentiments, Lok Sabha Speaker Om Birla condemned the attack as cowardly.
-He extended condolences to the bereaved families and wished for peace for the departed souls, offering prayers for the swift recovery of those injured.
+The attack, which occurred in a scenic meadow near Pahalgam town, has left the nation reeling from the tragedy.
+Authorities estimate the death toll could exceed 20, underscoring the severity of this horrific event.

 (With inputs from agencies.)